 As part of Whistle-blower Policy, Prevention, Prohibition and Redressal of Sexual Harassment of Women Policy and Human Rights Policy, the Company protects the identity of the complainant.
-All such matters are dealt with in strict confidence.
+All such matters are dealt with strict confidentiality.

 9. Do human rights requirements form part of your business agreements and contracts?